aborraccino/istio-canary-release/README.md

  - shopper service v2

 ## 1.0 vs 2.0
-Both services expose an endpoint ``http://localhost:8080/shops/`` which return a list of shops.
+Both services expose an endpoint ``http://localhost:8080/shops/`` which returns a list of shops.
 The first version return 3 shops and the newer version s one more shop with a new field called *category* as shown below:

 ### Shops 1.0